lacework-community/queries-and-custom-policies-guide/connect-to-lacework-api.md

 #### 1. Create an API key

-* 1a.
+* a.
 To create an API key, navigate to **Settings** within the Lacework Console.
-* 1b.
+* b.
 Under **Settings**, click the **API keys** section
-* 1c.
+* c.
 Click **Create new** on the top left of the page.
-* 1d.
+* d.
 After creating a new API key, download and store it in a safe space.
 For more documentation on generating API keys, read our [Generate API access keys and tokens](https://support.lacework.com/hc/en-us//articles/360011403853) support article.

 #### 2. Retrieve a bearer access token

 You need the API key ID and the API key secret to make a POST request to the access token's endpoint.
 Once you download your API key, you can make a POST request to retrieve a bearer access token.

-* 2a.
+* a.
 Use the sample curl request below to fetch a bearer access token.
 You can specify the token's expiry by replacing the number next to `expiryTime`.
 The max value is 86,400 seconds, which is 24 hours.

 `curl --location --request POST 'https://YourLacework.lacework.net/api/v2/access/tokens' \
 --header 'X-Lw-Uaks: <Insert Secret from API Key>' \